sindre0830/Exchange-Rate-API/README.md

 }
 ```

 The 'possible_reason' variable might not always be correct.
 I.e. if my service is timed out during a request, it will still show the same 'possible_reason' as when the country name is incorrect.
-While I could remove the entire variable and not have this mistake, I've decided to keep it since it's helpful for the client when inputting the wrong format.
+While I could remove the entire variable and not have this mistake, I've decided to keep it since it's helpful for the client.
 Another solution to this would be to keep the status code of each request and check if 'possible_reason' is needed (I.e. status code 500 from REST service would not print 'possible_reason'), but I didn't have time to implement this.

 #### Testing